Overweight / obesity

 • individuals with abdominal obesity (waist circumference > 102 cm in men and > 88 cm in women)

-• the initial goal in obese individuals is a 5-15% reduction in motility, which significantly reduces cardiovascular and metabolic risks
+• the initial goal in obese individuals is a 5-15% reduction in weight, which significantly reduces cardiovascular and metabolic risks

 • in cases of severe obesity, greater weight loss may be indicated